-The More Doctors for Rural Australia Program supports non-vocationally recognised (non-VR) doctors to gain valuable general practice experience in rural and remote communities prior to joining a college fellowship pathway.
-It also supports doctors with prior general practice experience and junior doctors and locums providing services in rural and remote communities are also eligible for the program.
+The More Doctors for Rural Australia Program (MDRAP) supports non-vocationally recognised (non-VR) doctors to gain valuable general practice experience in rural and remote communities before they go on to do a college fellowship.
+Junior doctors and locums who are providing services in rural and remote communities are also eligible for the program.

 Doctors who have previously participated in a college-led general practice training program (eg the Australian General Practice Training Program, the Independent Pathway offered by ACRRM, the Remote Vocational Training Scheme or the RACGP’s Practice Experience Program) and have not attained fellowship may not be eligible.